 Julia Edith Duff—Julia was born on June 5, 1895.
 She attended ISNU studying to be a teacher.
 She taught in Kansas and Oklahoma schools for 25 years as a domestic science teacher.
 She was captain of the women’s faculty basketball team in Tulsa, where she did the majority of her teaching.
 Later in her life, she was also matron of the Geneva Girls School in Geneva, Illinois.
-In 1921 Julia was in Tulsa, Oklahoma when organized white mobs burned down the African-American neighborhood of Greenwood.
-Her letter and a letter purported to have been written by her sister Alverta were published in the Chicago Defender.
-The letter recounted Julia’s experiences during this horrific event.
-Julia retired from teaching in 1965, and moved back to live in Normal to care for her sister Alverta.
-She died on July 18, 1984 at the Shamel Manor Nursing and Retirement Home in Normal.
+In 1921 Julia was in Tulsa, Oklahoma when organized white mobs burned down the African American neighborhood of Greenwood.
+Julia and her sister Alverta penned a joint letter about their experiences during that horrific event, which was published in the Black newspaper the Chicago Defender.
+Julia retired from teaching in 1960 and moved back to Normal to care for her ailing sister Alverta.
+Julia died on July 18, 1984 at the Shamel Manor Nursing and Retirement Home in Normal.

 George T. Duff—George was born on September 6, 1896.
 He was a basketball and football player while attending Normal High School.
 He was a skilled plumber and lived most of the time in Chicago, Illinois.
 He was also a basketball player for the Wabash Basketball Five in Chicago.
 He died on August 7, 1941.

 Cordielia A. Duff—was born on August 30, 1899 and died the same day.
 The cause of her death is not known.